 If you’ve recently graduated from trade school and are ready to search for a good job, this article’s for you.
 It includes tips and discussion on school-offered career and job placement services, researching local employers, networking, and efficiently using the internet for your job search.

 Your School’s Career Services

 First, talk with your school.
 Some trade schools have job placement services.
 Your school may have relationships with local skilled trade service providers, giving you a direct path to apprenticeships or jobs.

-Other career services offered by your school may include workshops or seminars on topics like resume/cover letter writing, networking, interview skills, using social media, and more.
+Other career services offered by your school may include workshops or seminars on topics like writing resumes and cover letter, networking, interview skills, using social media like LinkedIn, and more.
 Many schools host job fairs and some also share job posting newsletters with current students and alumni.

 Research & Contact Local Employers

 When looking for a skilled trade job at a local or regional company, it’s smart to build a list of all your options.
 Use any resource at your disposal, including Google Maps, other online business listings, local chamber of commerce websites, and local print media, to find companies near you.

 Once you’ve completed your potential employer list, try emailing your favorite options.
 There’s a good chance the local welding, electrical, and auto repair businesses are hiring, and an email is a good way to contact them.
 If you don’t hear back within a couple of days, give the companies you emailed a call and inquire if you sent the email to the correct address.

 When searching for a job, you should always network in your community.
 Make sure to discuss your job hunt with family, friends, and other acquaintances.
 Settings like after church and at any local civic events are made for networking like this.
 Someone you know probably has a relationship with a business in the trades, whether it’s a personal or professional one.
 Being referred by a mutual friend is a great way to get your foot in the door.